 Guys and their gadgets – it’s hard to separate the two, isn’t it?
-And while I’ve seen quite a few ways to sew iPad cases, most of them are things I would love but not ones that my husband would carry.
+And while I’ve seen quite a few ways to make an iPad case, most of them are things I would love but not ones that my husband would carry.
 Plus I wanted a book style cover for the iPad we share, so this is what I came up with.

 To make your own, you’ll need: